LiaScript/docs/README.md

                                  {{1}}
-The associated hidden comment to this point will not be visble in Textbook mode!
+The associated hidden comment to this point will not be visible in Textbook mode!

 #### Translations